7th Cavalry Regiment: Korean War

 When World War II ended, the communist Soviet Union and the countries of the Soviet bloc and the United States and its allies became locked in an ideological Cold War.
 They vied for power across the world using proxy states, but this tension boiled over in the Korean Peninsula.
-On 25 June 1950, the communist Democratic People's Republic of Korea crossed the 38th parallel and invaded the democratic Republic of Korea.
+On 25 June 1950, the communist Democratic People's Republic of Korea crossed the 38th parallel and invaded the Republic of Korea.
 Their military overwhelmed that of their southern neighbors and North Korean tanks were in Seoul within two days.
 The United States decided to intervene in favor of South Korea and quickly sent in troops with the promise that more were en route.
 On 18 July 1950, the 1st Cavalry Division's 5th and 8th Cavalry Regiments landed at Pohang-dong, 80 miles north of Pusan, in the war's first amphibious landing.
 The 7th Cavalry landed at Pohang-dong on July 22.

 The 7th Cavalry, under the command of Colonel Cecil W. Nist, was the 8th Army reserve at Pohang, but when the 5th Cavalry to the north was attacked in great force, the 7th moved up to reinforce them on 25 July.
 Between 26 and 29 July, 7th Cavalry troopers were dug in astride the main highway 100 miles southeast of Seoul, but were unprepared for the waves of refugees fleeing south.
 Commanders feared the refugee columns might harbor North Korean infiltrators, and orders came down to stop refugee movements, with gunfire if necessary.
 The troopers and officers of 2-7 Cavalry opened fire on innocent civilians, mostly women and children, in the No Gun Ri massacre.
 In 2005, a South Korean government inquest committee certified the names of 150 No Gun Ri dead, 13 missing, and 55 wounded, including some who later died of their wounds.
 It said reports were not filed on many other victims.
 Survivors claim the number of dead was closer to 400.